 Depression Can Be Part of a Dual Diagnosis

 When a person loses their insurance, loses access to FDA-regulated drugs, or is unable to find a drug without harmful side effects, they may look elsewhere for relief.
 People struggling with depression may develop problems with substance use in attempts to self-medicate.
-At Crestview we offer drug rehab programs to help treat many types of mental health concerns, including treatment for bipolar disorder, depression, and substance use disorder.
+At Crestview, we offer programs to help treat many types of mental health concerns, including:

 Chronic Pain, Fatigue, & Depression

 People suffering from depression may also struggle with chronic fatigue, chronic pain, or both.
-Unfortunately, the medications—both doctor-prescribed and self-prescribed—that are most effective at immediately eliminating pain and fatigue are often the most likely to cause social and occupational impairments in the long term, especially when taken at increasingly high amounts.
+Unfortunately, both the doctor-prescribed and self-prescribed medications that are most effective at immediately eliminating pain and fatigue are often the most likely to cause social and occupational impairments in the long term, especially when taken in increasingly high amounts.
 A Portland chronic pain clinic may be able to provide additional assistance.

 While it is common for people to use the terms depression and bipolar interchangeably, these mental health conditions are different and require different types of treatment.
 People with bipolar disorder do experience depression, but they also experience periods of elevated emotional and physical intensity known as mania.
 To learn more about bipolar treatment at our Portland mental health center, contact a therapist at Crestview today.

 People with depression and anxiety experience symptoms that appear without provocation.
 Although drugs and alcohol may eliminate the unpleasant symptoms, they often prevent people from solving the problems they need to solve in order to grow.
 Although some people who use drugs to deal with anxiety and depression don’t become physically or psychologically dependent, many people do.
-We offer dual diagnosis treatment programs to treat people struggling with a combination of depression and substance use disorder.
+We offer mental health treatment for those who are suffering from depression.
+The treatment options we provide are extensive, and may include: